abraham-ukachi/ab-nextjs-animations/slide-left/README.md

 #### Slide Left

-Add the `animate-slide-left` unity to make an element slide in to view from the left.
+Add the `animate-slide-left` unity to make an element slide out of view to the left.